Who is onmedica.com for?

 What is the PDP Tracker?

-The OnMedica PDP Tracker is a free tool that allows you to record, annotate and classify your usage of this website to use as part of your personal development plan (PDP).
+The OnMedica PDP Tracker allows you to record, annotate and classify your usage of this website to use as part of your personal development plan (PDP).
 You can also export the log for further editing as an Excel spreadsheet or a Word document.
 Its use is optional.

 How do I track pages for my PDP?